Moetto/opencl-ncc/README.md

 # OpenCL stereo disparity algorithm - Multiprocessor programming exercise
 We have implemented an algorithm for creating a depth map using two images taken of the same scene with an offset in the horizontal axis.
 The program was originally created in C++, then ported to use OpenCL bindings to perform computations a desktop/laptop GPU, and finally the OpenCL code was adapted to be run on the Odroid-XU4 embedded system.

-The algorithm consists of three distinct parts: Preprocessing, wherein the input images are resized and greyscaled; The algorithm itself, where a disparity map is calculated by using zero-mean normalized cross-correlation (ZNCC) as the likeness criteria; and the post-processing, where the disparity maps of both images are cross-checked and the non-correlating
+The algorithm consists of three distinct parts: Preprocessing, wherein the input images are resized and greyscaled; The algorithm itself, where a disparity map is calculated by using zero-mean normalized cross-correlation (ZNCC) as the likeness criteria; and the post-processing, where the disparity maps of both images are cross-checked and the non-correlating pixels are filled with nearest neighbours.

+The final algorithm uses a `MAX_DISP` of 64, a square, constant window of `WIN_SIZE` 9 centered around each pixel.
+The threshold value used for cross-check is 8 (in the range 0..`MAX_DISP`).

 ## Preprocessing
 In all implementations, the images are resized by taking a pixel from every 4th row and every 4th column, which is converted from RGBA values to 8-bit integer values, and outputting it to a smaller image.
 This resized greyscale image is used for further steps.